 This is a 100% Single Honours programme and cannot be studied on a 75%, 50%, or 25% basis; if you would like to focus on one or two of our languages, please see the individual entries for those languages.

 Students following Modern Languages (Triple Subject) study at least two languages from advanced level, plus a third language from beginners’ or advanced level, or they study one language from advanced level and two languages from beginners level.
-You also have the option to begin a new beginners’ language
+You also have the option to begin a new beginners’ language in second year.

 The programme includes a compulsory Year Abroad split between at least two of your languages.
 You may spend the time abroad at a university, as an assistant in a school, or on a work placement.